yongyi781/word-recognition-test/README.md

 To use the program, simply run `python wrt.py` and follow the prompts.
 You can specify the name of the condition, the word list file, and the text-to-speech engine to use.
 The program will then prompt you to spell each word in the word list, and provide feedback on whether your answer was correct or not.
 At the end, it will display your score.

+### Text-to-Speech Services

+This program allows you to choose between three text-to-speech (TTS) services, via the `-t` or `--tts` command line option:

+1. **edge-tts**: A library for using the Microsoft Edge web browser’s text-to-speech capabilities.
+This is the most powerful TTS service of the three.
+2. **gTTS**: Google Text-to-Speech, a library and command line tool to interface with Google Translate’s text-to-speech API.
+3. **pyttsx3**: A text-to-speech conversion library in Python that works offline and is compatible with multiple TTS engines and platforms.

 ### Command Line Options

 * `-l` or `--list`: Specify the word list file to use